Ocramius/ProxyManager/UPGRADE.md

  * Ghost objects were entirely rewritten, for better support and improved performance.
 Lazy-loading is not triggered by public API access, but by property access (private and public).
 While this is not really a BC break, you are encouraged to check your applications if you rely on [ghost objects](docs/lazy-loading-ghost-object.md).
+ * If ProxyManager can't find a proxy, it will now automatically attempt to auto-generate it, regardless of the settings passed to it.

 # 1.0.0